reside-ic/reside-ic.github.io/content/blog/excel-to-r.md

   71.90691  500.00000   67.58273 1342.00000    0.00000 1342.00000    0.00000
 ```

-This is just a proof of concept, but this could enable a sensitivity analysis for an existing excel workbook in a few lines of code.
+This is just a proof of concept, but this could enable a sensitivity analysis for an existing Excel workbook in a few lines of code.

-There are few more details in the [package README](https://github.com/HealthEconomicsHackathon/xlerate#xlerate) and a lot of actual implementation to make this do anything really useful (such as work with more than just basic arithmetic operations and `SUM`).
+There are a few more details in the [package README](https://github.com/HealthEconomicsHackathon/xlerate#xlerate), though there remains a lot of implementation remaining to make this do anything really useful (such as work with more than just basic arithmetic operations and `SUM`).
+If you find this *exhilarating* let us know :)

-[^1]: Curious readers may wonder _how_ one can get formulae from excel workbooks.
-A couple of years ago, [Jenny Bryan](https://jennybryan.org) and I had a go at some tools for [reading all the gory details out of excel spreadsheets](https://github.com/rsheets/rexcel) - I resurrected that project for this experiment.
-In the meantime in transpires that someone else has done a nice job with [`tidyxl`](https://nacnudus.github.io/tidyxl/) which will be used instead if `xlerate` is developed any further.
+[^1]: Curious readers may wonder _how_ one can get formulae from Excel workbooks.
+A couple of years ago, [Jenny Bryan](https://jennybryan.org) and I had a go at some tools for [reading all the gory details out of Excel spreadsheets](https://github.com/rsheets/rexcel) - I resurrected that project for this experiment.
+In the meantime it transpires that someone else has done a nice job with [`tidyxl`](https://nacnudus.github.io/tidyxl/) which will be used instead if `xlerate` is developed any further.